mscott99/Obsidian-Paper-Export/README.md

 - `output_folder_path`: path to the folder where the output files will be written.
 It will be created if it does not exist.
 - `longform_file_name`: name of the file to treat as the main document.
 It should be in the input folder.
 This field should not be a path, and not include the file extension.
 If the file has path `.../input_folder/longform.md`, then the field should be `longform`.

+## Known Limitations
+There are two main limitations:
+1. An embed link that is not on a new line.
+It will throw an error.
+2. Repeated Embeds: if a file embedded multiple times, it will revert all but the first embed to a wikilink.
+This limitation happens in order to have well-defined references.

 ## Supported Elements
 Most markdown elements that you can find in the obsidian are supported.
-A notable exception is an embed link that is not on a new line.
-It will throw an error.
 ### Markdown headers
 h1 headers become Latex sections h2 and onwards become subsections.